 38. Workflow can be applied to what all elements of SharePoint?

 Answer: Workflow associations are often created directly on lists and libraries, a workflow association can also be created on a content type that exists within the Content-Type Gallery for the current site or content types defined within a list.
 In short, it can be applied …At the level of a list/library At the level of a content type defined at site scope At the level of a content type defined at list scope.

 39. What are Features of SharePoint?

-Search: Microsoft SharePoint 2010 has acquired FAST search server, which improves the search tremendously for users.
-Now, users not only can search for content, but also people.
-User can opt for better language options with thumbnails and previews.
-User can even sort out the search queries and study similar search to get relevant search results.
+Search: Microsoft SharePoint 2010 has acquired the FAST search server, which improves the search tremendously for users.
+Now, users not only can search for content but also people.
+Users can opt for better language options with thumbnails and previews.
+Users can even sort out the search queries and study similar searches to get relevant search results.

-Compositions: SharePoint being a complete platform helps users in creating their code solution on premises or in the cloud.
-Complex application can be developed with the help of well-known tools like:
+Compositions: SharePoint being a complete platform helps users in creating their code solution on-premises or in the cloud.
+The complex application can be developed with the help of well-known tools like:

 SharePoint designer 2010

 Answer: A Document library allows users to easily store, upload, share, collaborate, and track documents or files.
 Users can also store the properties related to documents called metadata to make the documents easily searchable.

 41. What are the views?

 Answer: Users can use views to see the items in a list or library that are most important to the user or that best fit a purpose.
 For example, users can create views of the files that were created most recently, of the list items that apply to a specific department, or of the files created by one person.
 After creating a view, it is always available when the user looks at a list or library.
 Users can create personal views and public views.
 A personal view is available only to the user while looking at a list or library.
 A public view is available when anyone looks at a list or library.
 To create a public view, the user must have permission to change the design of the list or library.
 Users can make a public view of the default view for a list or library.